alecharmon/lambda-mp3-to-wav/README.md

 ## required

-- `srcBucket` - S3 bucket with the pngs
-- `srcKeys` - Array of keys to download from the srcBucket
+- `srcUrl` - mp3 Url to download and convert
-- `dstBucket` - S3 bucket to dump the mp4
+- `dstBucket` - S3 bucket to dump the wav
-- `dstKey` - Key to upload the mp4 to

 ## optional